Jenaisante/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
-Why not?. ***(1 mark)*** Files in a container are generally not persistent by default.
-This is because containers are designed to be ephemeral and stateless, meaning that once a container is stopped or destroyed, any data written to its filesystem is lost.
+Why not?. ***(1 mark)***

+    __Files in a container are generally not persistent by default.
+This is because containers are designed to be ephemeral and stateless, meaning that once a container is stopped or destroyed, any data written to its filesystem is lost__.

-2. Can we run two, or three instances of debian linux? . ***(1 mark)*** Yes, it is possible to run two or three instances of Debian Linux.
+2. Can we run two, or three instances of debian linux? . ***(1 mark)***

+    __Yes, it is possible to run two or three instances of Debian Linux__.

 ## Running your own container with persistent storage